deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - A magnum opus is a noun that means a great work, especially the greatest achievement of an artist or writer.
 - avunculate - any social institution where a special relationship exists between an uncle and his sisters' children.
 - enigma - something that is mysterious and seems impossible to understand completely
+- Venture - a project or activity which is new, exciting, and difficult because it involves the risk of failure

 ### Shill / Shilling